postlund/pyatv/docs/development/control.md

 ## Using the Remote Control API

-After connecting to a device, you get get the remote control via `remote_control`:
+After connecting to a device, you get the remote control via `remote_control`:

 ```python
 atv = await pyatv.connect(config, ...)